 If you or a loved one has been diagnosed with pleural mesothelioma, you may qualify for financial compensation.Get Financial Help

-The process of diagnosing peritoneal mesothelioma is similar to other types of mesothelioma.
+The process of diagnosing peritoneal mesothelioma is like other types of mesothelioma.
 It starts with a thorough examination of your medical history, occupational history and overall physical condition.
 A series of tests, including imaging scans and biopsies, usually follows.

-Because this cancer is so rare, doctors lacking experience with the disease often misdiagnose mesothelioma patients with more common illnesses that share similar symptoms — a serious misstep that delays proper treatment.
+Because this cancer is so rare, doctors lacking experience with the disease often misdiagnose mesothelioma patients with more common illnesses that share similar symptoms.
+This is a serious misstep that delays proper treatment.

-Peritoneal mesothelioma symptoms, such as abdominal swelling, weight loss and hernias, also arise in other abdominal cancers and many less serious conditions, increasing the likelihood of a misdiagnosis.
+Peritoneal mesothelioma symptoms, such as abdominal swelling, weight loss and hernias, also arise in other abdominal cancers and many less serious conditions.
+This overlap of symptoms increases the likelihood of a misdiagnosis.

-Radiologic biopsies are minor procedures that pull fluid and tissue samples for inspection under a microscope and for other tests.
+Biopsies are minor procedures that extract fluid and tissue samples for inspection under a microscope.
 This is an essential step in the diagnostic process because only a biopsy confirms a peritoneal mesothelioma diagnosis.